 - SST does not work on the donor-recipient model.
 It seeks community involvement and ownership in all the projects.
 The community takes responsibility for the continuity of the programs.
 SST acts only as an enabler.

 - SST seeks the active participation of government agencies and the private sector in partnering the change.
 It helps communities avail of the existing government programs for their benefit.

 - SST does not stand as a guarantor for any loans extended to the community.
 It encourages the community to form self-help groups, farmer co-operatives and youth clubs that are responsible for loan repayment.

-- SST workers are all field workers.
-They live and work inside communities.
-Trust is core to the work they do
+- Most SST employees work in the villages.
+Trust is core to the work they do.

-- SST applies best practices such as TQM or Total Quality Management to its programs, so the change is well thought through and sustainable.
-The programs are mapped scientifically, making it easier to predict outcomes.
+- SST follows the principles of TQM or Total Quality Management, so the change is well thought through and sustainable.

 Yes.
 SST is always exploring low-cost, eco-friendly innovations for the community.
 These solutions must use locally available resources, be sustainable and easy to implement and maintain.

 6. Will SST be willing to help other firms implement their CSR work?

 Yes, to the extent that SST can show through its case studies and learnings how to tackle community issues.
 It will share its development model, but it does not carry out CSR on behalf of others.